ropensci/taxa/cran-comments.md

 ### metacoder

-I also maintain `metacoder`.
-The current CRAN version will have test errors with this version of `taxa`, but I will be submitting an update to `metacoder` that is compatible with this version of `taxa` and builds without errors shortly after submitting this version of `taxa`.
+I also maintain `metacoder` and the current CRAN version should be compatible.

 ### taxlist